Beyond-jQuery/book/manuscript/dom-manipulation.md

 $typesHeading.after($('.types'));
 ~~~~~~~

 Finally, we need to move the unassigned "rocky road" just above "strawberry" in the flavors section, and "gelato" to the end of the "types" section.
 For the first move, we can again use jQuery's `after()` method.
-For the second move, we will use the `appendTo` method on the "gelato" element to insert it as the last child of the "types" section.
+For the second move, we will use the `appendTo` method on the "gelato" element to insert it as the last child in the "types" section.

-{title="Move elements after and as the last child of another element - jQuery", lang=javascript}
+{title="Move elements after others and as the last child of another element - jQuery", lang=javascript}
 ~~~~~~~
 var $unassigned = $('.unassigned'),
     $rockyRoad = $unassigned.find('li').eq(0),